This post may contain affiliate sales links. Please read my disclosure policy.

 Instructions

-- In a small bowl measure and whisk together soy sauce, broth, brown sugar, cornstarch, sesame oil, ginger and garlic.
+- In a small bowl measure and whisk together soy sauce, broth, brown sugar, cornstarch, sesame oil, ginger, garlic and black pepper.

 I didn’t love this sauce because I felt that it lacked flavor.
 It is a very mild sauce and did not thicken as much as I was hoping.
 It is an adequate base sauce and I think if I were to make it again I would bump up the soy sauce, use more sesame oil and/or possibly add some oyster sauce or hoisin sauce for extra flavor.
 Bumping up the amount of ginger and garlic might help some too.
 I can see where a sauce like this would be good for fish or seafood because it wouldn’t overpower.
 But for our pork dish tonight it did somewhat disappoint.